-No, we are not talking about this year’s fashionable wetsuit or fin colours – we are talking about Ribbon Eels!
+No, we are not talking about this year’s fashionable wetsuit or fin colors – we are talking about Ribbon Eels!

 How many times have you heard divers coming back from dives talking about the blue ribbon eel that they spotted or the small black ribbon eel that they were trying to entice out of its hole?
-What many people don’t understand is how these differing colours signify the different ages of ribbon eels – and yes, their gender too!
+What many people don’t understand is how these different colors signify the different ages of ribbon eels – and yes, their gender too!

-Unlike some marine species such as cuttlefish and leaf scorpionfish, ribbon eels do not change colour to blend in to their surroundings or because they are displaying mating or defensive behaviours, they change colour with age and as their gender CHANGES!
+Unlike some marine species such as cuttlefish and leaf scorpionfish, ribbon eels do not change color to blend into their surroundings or because they are displaying mating or defensive behaviors, they change color with age and their gender changes too!

-They all have long protruding nostrils which are almost sea horse like in appearance and are used to sense vibrations in the water.
+Ribbon eels all have long protruding nostrils which are almost seahorse-like in appearance and are used to sense vibrations in the water.
 As with moray eels, divers often mistake ribbon eels as being aggressive as they are commonly seen with their mouths widely opening and closing in what could be interpreted as a threatening manner when they are in fact just breathing.

 Despite their slender bodies ribbon eels have an incredible lifespan of up to 20 years and can grow to over one meter in length.
 Ribbon eels are carnivores and their diets consist of shrimps and small fish.

 Ribbon eels do not appear to be seasonal and can be seen at all three of our resorts in North Sulawesi.
 Some of our best sites for seeing ribbon eels include Sahaung and Paradise Pier in Bangka; Circus and Tanjung Bulo in Manado; and Angels Window and Nudifalls in Lembeh – where they have even been known to be spotted out swimming!